meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 as part of the transfer that created the `Amulet` contract.

-### Switch to Direct Validator Reward Collection

-Change the Daml code for `Amulet` as follows:
+### Traffic purchase rewards are minted by purchasers

+Because we no longer charge any Canton Coin fees ``ValidatorRewardCoupon`` activity markers are only created for traffic purchases.
+We thus simplify the reward minting process so that the activity records from traffic purchases are used by the purchasers themselves to mint Canton Coin.
+Concretely:

 * Change `AmuletRules_Transfer` such that validator activity records can only be used to mint rewards by the user that generated them.
-* Deprecate `ValidatorRight` contracts and disable the choice `ValidatorRewardCoupon_ArchiveAsValidator` that was used before this CIP by validator operator parties to archive validator activity records of their users as part of a transfer.
+* Deprecate `ValidatorRight` contracts and disable the choice `ValidatorRewardCoupon_ArchiveAsValidator`, which was used before this CIP by validator operator parties to archive validator activity records created for the CC usage fees paid by the parties hosted on the validator node.
 * Change `ExternalPartySetupProposal` such that it no longer creates a `ValidatorRight` contract for the external party that is being set up.

-Change the automatic reward collection mechanism in the Splice Wallet to select only the user's own validator activity records instead of all validator activity records for which there exists a `ValidatorRight` listing the user as the validator operator party.
+Change the automatic reward minting mechanism in the Splice Wallet to select only the wallet user's own validator activity records instead of all validator activity records for which there exists a `ValidatorRight`.

-### Adjust CC Fees for TransferPreapproval

-Introduce a new Amulet Rules configuration parameter `transferPreapprovalBaseDuration` set to a default value of 90 days.

-Change the code that charges the fee for creating or renewing a `TransferPreapproval` contract such that the existing time-based `transferPreapprovalFee` is only charged for the lifetime of the `TransferPreapproval` contract that is longer than the `transferPreapprovalBaseDuration`.

 ### Adjust Splice App UIs